dxos/arena/README.md

   if (!dbGame) return null;

-  // NOTE: Currently casting due to use of untyped ECHO `Expando`s.
+  // NOTE: Currently casting due to use of untyped `create` call
   //   Expect to migrate to ECHO Schema for type safety. return <GameImplementation game={dbGame as any as GameState}>;
 }